Santroller/Santroller/tool/using.md

 ## The Sidebar
 ### Mode
 You can change the mode between `Standard` and `Advanced`.
 For most people, the standard mode will be sufficient, but the advanced mode allows for configuring debounce on a per input level, and allows for configuring the pin mode of individual inputs, which allows for changing the direction pins are pulled.
+Note though that with advanced mode enabled, queued inputs won't be available, as individual polling and queued inputs aren't compatible with each other.

 [![Main Screen](/assets/images/screenshots/mode.png)](/assets/images/screenshots/mode.png)